fundot/fundot/FUNDOTTUTORIAL.md

     Add 1 2.

-* Calling functions as arguments inside a function is allowed in Jia.
+* Calling functions as arguments inside a function is allowed in Fundot.

 Therefore, the following code returns the sum of the sum of 1 and 2 and the sum of 1 and 2, which is 6.

     Add Add 1 2.
 Add 1 2..

-* Whitespace, tab, and newline have no effect on Jia code.
+* Whitespace, tab, and newline have no effect on Fundot code.

 Therefore, we can also write the above code in the following way:

     Add
         Add 1 2.
         Add 1 2..
-This is a more preferring way of writing Jia code, because it seems to be clearer on what arguments we pass to a function.
+This is a more preferring way of writing Fundot code, because it seems to be clearer on what arguments we pass to a function.

 * To define a variable or function, we use Def function.
 The first argument we pass to Def is treated as the name of the function, the arguments before and including the first one that ends with dot, if any, are treated as the function's arguments, and the arguments after that are treated as the function's body.